Cannabis & Antibiotics

 - CBD can kill some forms of Gram-negative bacteria, including Neisseria gonorrhoeae.

-- CBD has the potential to enhance the effectiveness of certain antibiotics.
+- CBD has the potential to enhance the effectiveness of certain antibiotics, proving well for CBD-antibiotic effectiveness.

-- Major cannabinoids such as THC, CBD, CBG, CBC, and CBN have all been shown to have some level of effectiveness in killings different strains of MRSA bacteria.
+- Major cannabinoids such as THC, CBD, CBG, CBC, and CBN have all been shown to have some level of effectiveness in killing different strains of MRSA bacteria.

 - CBD shows a low tendency to produce resistance in bacteria.

-This research does look promising, however it’s important to remember that further study and formulation work is needed before we can determine the efficacy and viability of any new treatment options.
+This research does look promising, however, it’s important to remember that further study and formulation work is needed before we can determine the efficacy and viability of any new treatment options involving the benefits of cannabis medicine for diabetes.

 To begin your cannabis medicine journey today, book an appointment now with the Savikalpa Virtual Clinic for an online doctor consultation, or request more information from a member of our highly trained clinic staff (firstname.lastname@example.org).